lmorchard/fossilizer/README.md

 - Try `fossilizer upgrade` to upgrade the SQLite database and other assets when you download a new version.
 This is not (yet) automatic.

 - `data/config.toml` can be used to set many as-yet undocumented configuration options.

+- `data/data.sqlite3` is a a persistent SQLite database that accumulates all imported data.

+- `data/media` is where media attachments are unpacked.

+- You can repeatedly import data and import from multiple Mastodon instances.
+Everything will be merged.

 - Try `fossilizer init --customize`, which unpacks the following for customization: